saltict/availproject.github.io/docs/glossary.md

 ## Decoupling

-The concept behind a modular blockchain is that it can focus on a few tasks rather than attempting to perform all of them.
-Decoupling refers to the process of separating functions into modular layers or components.
+Decoupling in the context of blockchain refers to the strategic separation of distinct functionalities into independent modules or layers.
+By doing so, a modular blockchain can specialize and excel in specific tasks, rather than being burdened by the need to handle every function.
+This modular approach enhances efficiency, flexibility, and scalability, allowing each component to evolve and optimize independently.

 ## Equivocation